 Here are 4 things you can do to keep from developing patterns of depression, mood swings or anxiety when working towards improving your health issue:

 - Start taking notice of when you are doing better.
-Often we get into a habit of keeping track of or always expecting a flare up of our issue.
+Often we get into a habit of keeping track of or always expecting a flare-up of our issue.
 A habit worth breaking.
-Instead start doing the opposite.
-Keep track of when you are doing better, less pain, more sleep, fewer trips to the bathroom, no cramps, 5 days with no migraine, 2 whole days of healthier eating etc. You literally have to ‘interrupt’ the old habit and replace with new one to see change!
+Instead, start doing the opposite.
+Keep track of when you are doing better, less pain, more sleep, fewer trips to the bathroom, no cramps, 5 days with no migraine, 2 whole days of healthier eating etc. You literally have to ‘interrupt’ the old habit and replace with a new one to see change!

 - Keep an open mind.
 Once I decided I had enough of my issues, I made an internal decision to stop settling for feeling crappy.
 Once I did that, what do you know?
 An entire whole world opened up to me (herbs and natural healing) and… I got better. 🙂